 One last thing that I found important – in the Author’s Note, Hoang mentions her daughter was diagnosed with AS, and in reading about Autism, she realized she is also on the spectrum.
 This is something I’ve seen in three different books now.
 It’s so common for women, especially, to go undiagnosed.
 They might be better at modelling allistic (non-autistic) behavior, or their special interests might be more “acceptable” to allistics, or sometimes they just get looked at as introverts when they’re young instead of getting the help they might need.
 This is starting to change, as researchers and doctors are realizing Autism presents differently in women.
 But it seems autistic adult women are often discovering they’re autistic through a diagnosis of their children.
 I found that interesting.

 I did really enjoy this book.
 I think it’s a great debut novel, and a great romance.
 I really like the recent trend of more diversity in lead characters in romance novels.
 Bring on the people of color!
 More disabled main characters!
 There’s got to be a romance somewhere with a deaf heroine, right?
+(Update 2: This is Kind of An Epic Love Story has a deaf hero.)
 More alternative sexualities and relationship structures!
 Everyone, everywhere, wants to be loved, and I want to read about it.
 The thing is, I’m sure these books exist, but they don’t get the kind of publicity they need for people to know about them.
 We have to actually go looking for them.
 I feel like I’ve been better about that recently, but it’s definitely a place where the publication industry could improve.

 You can find my full list of Autism books, most of them by Autistic authors, here.